WellyZhang/ACRE/src/helper/README.md

 ## Configuration File

-Each configuration file contains the concise scene representation for each panel.
+Each configuration file contains a concise scene representation for each panel.
 Important fields are:

 * light_state: on (activated), off (inactivated), or no (no blicket machine)
 * objects: a list of objects in the scene, denoted as a unique index in the shape-material-color combination space
-* label: the ground-truth answer to the query
+* label: the ground-truth answer to the query (0 for inactivated, 1 for undetermined, 2 for activated)
 * type: type of the query
 * ref: for interventional queries, it points to the original scene